It is a normal clause in any tenancy agreement that, a the end of a lease, the property be returned to the same state as when the tenancy began.

 Finally we apply the BECOSAN® Concrete sealer which makes the floor resistant to liquid spillages.

-A concrete floor treated with the BECOSAN® treatment will last for very many years and will give a surface comparable to any marble floor and at a fraction of the cost.
+A concrete polishing service with BECOSAN® treatment will last for very many years and will give a surface comparable to any marble floor and at a fraction of the cost.

 During dilapidation works, if you as a tenant bring the floor to this standard it will help avoid a costly court case avoiding both additional costs and the stress involved.